News & notices

 - No person may be accompanied by a dog while hunting or assisting in hunting wild turkeys.

 - Wild turkeys may not be taken with the aid of any electronic device, except red dot scopes, rangefinders and devices designed to enhance hearing may be used.

 - Live turkey decoys are prohibited.

 - Hunters may not possess any firearms or bow and arrow except those defined as legal for taking wild turkeys.
 This does not apply to firearms authorized under the Minnesota Personal Protection Act.

 - Hunting with aid of bait or feed prohibited

 Do you value strong connections to your outdoors and the food you eat?
 Are you looking for a new way to interact with the fields, woods, and waters around you?

-Then check out the virtual turkey hunting classes we conducted this spring and our how to turkey hunt guide.
+Then check out our virtual turkey hunting classes and our how to turkey hunt guide.